Madge Kennedy: Theater

 The Siasconset colony was evenly divided among actors and artists, and painters often gave theatrical performances.

-Kennedy appeared in a skit written by Kenneth and Roy Webb and impressed professional Harry Woodruff, who commented, "She could act rings around anybody."
+Kennedy appeared in a skit written by Kenneth and Roy Webb, and she impressed professional Harry Woodruff, who said "She could act rings around anybody."
 As a result, she was offered the lead opposite Woodruff in The Genius.
 Soon she was in Cleveland, where Robert McLaughlin gave her work with his stock company.

 Kennedy first appeared on Broadway in Little Miss Brown (1912), a farce in three acts presented at the 48th Street Theater.
-Critics found Kennedy's performance most pleasing, writing, "Miss Kennedy's youth, good looks, and marked sense of fun helped her to make a decidedly favorable impression last night."
+Critics found Kennedy's performance most pleasing, writing "Miss Kennedy's youth, good looks, and marked sense of fun helped her to make a decidedly favorable impression last night."
 That same year she appeared in The Point of View.

-1914 saw her in the popular Twin Beds, and in 1915 she scored a sensational hit at the Eltinge Theater as Blanny Wheeler opposite John Cumberland in Avery Hopwood's classic farce, Fair and Warmer, which ran 377 performances.
-Critic Louis Vincent DeFoe wrote, "Madge Kennedy proves anew that consummate art is involved even in farcical acting."
-In the late Teens she would leave the stage for three years to appear in moving pictures for Samuel Goldwyn (see "Films" below).
+1914 saw her in the popular Twin Beds, and in 1915, she scored a sensational hit at the Eltinge Theater as Blanny Wheeler opposite John Cumberland in Avery Hopwood's farce Fair and Warmer, which ran 377 performances.
+Critic Louis Vincent DeFoe wrote "Madge Kennedy proves anew that consummate art is involved even in farcical acting."
+In the late 1910s, she left the stage for three years to appear in moving pictures for Samuel Goldwyn (see "Films" below).